Manipulative, Deceptive or Fraudulent Devices

 3. Engaging in any act, practice, or course of business that operates as a fraud upon any person; any scheme or conduct designed to deceive

-Think of it this way: Rule 10b-5 is the catch-all anti-fraud rule.
+Think of it this way: The SEC antifraud rule is the catch-all.
 It covers lying, hiding the truth, and any scheme designed to deceive.
-If someone got hurt in a securities transaction through deception, 10b-5 probably applies.
+If someone got hurt in a securities transaction through deception, the antifraud rule probably applies.

-• Mirrors SEC Rule 10b-5 for FINRA members specifically
+• Mirrors the SEC antifraud rule for FINRA members specifically

 • Prohibits the use of manipulative, deceptive, or other fraudulent devices